mdbergmann/cl-gserver/README.md

-# Actor framework featuring actors and agents
+### Introduction - Actor framework featuring actors and agents

-## Introduction

-cl-gserver is a \'message passing\' library/framework with actors similar to Erlang or Akka.
+cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.

 **Version 1.4 adds: convenience macro for creating actor.
 See below for